 GAMS research group at the Department of Mathematics of the Faculty of Nuclear Sciences and Physical Engineering covers a wide spectrum of work ranging from fundamental science to real world applications.
-The main goal is to carry out high quality multidisciplinary research that has using the latest analytical, computational, and experimental techniques.
+The main goal is to carry out high quality multidisciplinary research based on the latest analytical, computational, and experimental techniques.

 Our main topics are concerned with the study of physical, biological and social systems, by methods of mathematical statistics and probability theory, such as

 - Minimum Distance Density Estimates and Information Divergences,

 - Data Analysis in Experimental and High-Energy Physics,